tradytics/eiten/README.md

 python portfolio_manager.py --is_test 1 --future_bars 90 --data_granularity_minutes 3600 --history_to_use all --apply_noise_filtering 1 --market_index QQQ --only_long 1 --eigen_portfolio_number 2 --stocks_file_path stocks/stocks.txt
 ```

 This command will use last 5 years of daily data excluding the last 90 days and build several portfolios for you.
 Based on those portfolios, it will then test them on the out of sample data of 90 days and show you the performance of each portfolio.
 Finally, it will also compare the performance with your choice of market index which is **QQQ** here.
+Let's dive into each of the parameters in detail.
+- **is_test**: The value determined if the program is going to keep some separate data for future testing.
+When this is enabled, the value of **future_bars** should be larger than 5.
+- **future_bars**: These are the bars that the tool will exclude during portfolio building and will forward test the portfolios on the excluded set.
+This is also called out of sample data.
+- **data_granularity_minutes**: How much granular data do you want to use to build your portfolios.
+For long term portfolios, you should use daily data but for short term, you can use hourly or minute level data.
+The possible values here are 3600, 60, 30, 15, 5, 1.
+3600 means daily.